How to prepare your apps for the iPhone X

 This Safe Area is the size of the safe zone on iPhone X and the size of the entire screen on all other iPhones.
 By attaching constraints to the Safe Area, we can now create a situation that works for both types of displays.

-The result is that the new view will now be rendered 44pt below the safe zone on the iPhone X, and 44pt below the screen on other iPhones.
+The result is that the height of the new view will now change depending on the device your app is running.
+On the iPhone X, this will be 44pt plus the the tab bar’s height; on other iPhones, this will be just the the tab bar’s height because in this case the height of the Safe Area at the bottom is 0.
 When we give this new view the same background color as our tab bar, the result on both iPhone 8 and iPhone X looks like this:

 Exactly what we need!